michael-buschbeck/michael-buschbeck.github.io/_posts/2013-10-28-attiny45-as-i2c-master-prelude.markdown

 Hmm.

 I currently tend towards the third option including that fancy training mode thingy, so I guess I'll try that first.
-Let's see how much of that functionality I'll actually be able to squeeze into ATtiny45's 512&nbsp;bytes of RAM and 8&nbsp;KiB of program memory...
+Let's see how much of that functionality I'll actually be able to squeeze into my ATtiny45 when it's here...